dddrrreee/cs49n-20spr/labs/0-blink/NOTES.md

-You'll likely forget, but if at any point you need guides, the ones for cs107e are a good place to look:
+You'll likely forget this link, but if at any point you get confused about some basic concept, cs107e has a good set of guides on electricity, shell commands, pi stuff in
+general:
    - [CS107E repo] (http://cs107e.github.io/guides/)

 You will need to do the following before the first lab:

-   - Install `git` on your laptop: we use `git` to push all assignments and code to you.
+   - Install `git` on your laptop if you don't have it: we use `git` to push all assignments and code to you.
+MacOS seems to ship with it, but you might need to install the `xcode command line tools` (Ian: fixme).

    - Use `git` to clone (check out) the class repository:

-        git clone git@github.com:dddrrreee/cs49n-20spr.git
+        % git clone git@github.com:dddrrreee/cs49n-20spr.git

      Pro tip: run this command in some sensible directory (e.g., `~/class/`) and remember where you checked your repository out to!